bobgautier/rjgtoys-xc/doc/source/overview.rst

-In the handler, you now have a specific exception class to catch, and furthermore, it delivers the detail that you need to handle it properly.
+In the handler, you now have a specific exception class to catch, and furthermore, it delivers the detail that you need to handle it properly, as an attribute of the exception.

 Structured exceptions and APIs